 Therefore, to effectively help children reach their potential, it’s essential to address roots like:

-- Cranial disturbances (subluxation) affecting nervous system communication
+- Cranial disturbances and tension patterns affecting nervous system communication

 - Dysautonomia marked by sympathetic system overload and vagus nerve suppression